 In the activation of the digital interactive "Eyes of Ballston", participants converse digitally with a tree of spirits and "wake up" their eyes made of programmed LED's.
 (Category: Exhibits/Public Art/Technology)

-In the festival and parade "Bloom," I designed and programed a reboot of the National Cherry Blossom Festival, the traditional experience transforms a celebration of history into a canvas of progressive art by artists that live in DC now.
+In the festival and parade "Bloom," I designed and programmed a reboot of the National Cherry Blossom Festival; the traditional experience transforms a celebration of history into a canvas of progressive art by artists that live in DC now.
 It features a juried artisan parade and flotilla, open art studios and art classes.
 (Category: Festival)